RaphHaddad/blog/content/post/migrations-dacpacs.md

 On the other hand, generating a DACPAC file means creating a new SQL Project that is difficult to reference from your existing application.
 You'll need to create a step in your release pipeline to ensure that it is applied and this may mean an added overhead when trying to initially get setup.

-__Migrations__ have the edge here, Simply include DbUp or Entity Framework in your solution, modify your entry point to execute migrations and that's it!
+__Migrations__ have the edge here, simply include DbUp or Entity Framework in your solution, modify your entry point to execute migrations and that's it!

 ## Criteria 2: Code Maintainability
 Migrations work by having a set of scripts in a folder that may grow over time.
 When modifying an existing SQL Database object, you'll need to create a new file for each set of changes that get deployed.
 In DbUp, you can choose to set scripts to `Always` run which means they will run against the target database every single deployment, however, these scripts will need to drop objects and re-create them.
-When dealing with programmability objects this is ok, however, if you're doing this with tables there will be data-loss.
+This is fine when dealing with programmability objects, but if you're doing this with tables there will be data loss.

-If you're frequently modifying a few lines of code on SQL Objects you will need to commit multiple `SQL` files, as you'll need a separate `ALTER` statement for each set of changes.
+If you're frequently modifying fields on SQL Tables, you will need to commit multiple `SQL` files with `ALTER` statements for each set of changes.
 On the other hand, SQL Projects that generate DACPACs will have all stored procedures, functions, or tables as `CREATE` statements, so if you need to modify them, you'll modify the `CREATE` statement on the original file.
 This gives you a git history of the stored procedure or table just like any code file.

 Over time, you could have hundreds of SQL Scripts in a migrations folder.
 This is why in terms of maintainability __DACPACs__ win!